akhavr/d4-project/ddip-003.md

 specification.
 Client MAY zap either worker pubkey or result response or price negotiation event.

-???
-How to withdraw in this case ???
+Withdrawal is not possible in this payment protocol.